tvp227/Forganizer-/README.md

 # Forganizer-
-Automated way to orginise files on PC.
+Automated way to orginise files on PC..